 4. Choose clothes made from natural cotton and linen materials.

-In advanced cases, when the mole has turned black and hurts, its appearance is not similar to what you were used to before, and the edges are blurred - you should think about removing the nevus as soon as possible.
+In advanced cases, when the mole has turned black and hurts, its appearance is not similar to what you were used to before, and the edges are blurred, you should think about removing the nevus as soon as possible.

 A group of moles can be dangerous

-When should a mole be removed?
+In what cases should a mole be removed?

-• she starts to get shiny;
+• it begins to become shiny;

 • a certain asymmetry appears, the shape changes;